hashicorp/terraform/website/source/docs/enterprise/api/configurations.html.md

 page_title: "Terraform Configuration API"
 sidebar_current: "docs-enterprise-api-configurations"
 description: |-
-  A configuration respresents settings associated with a resource that runs Terraform with versions of Terraform configuration..
+  A configuration represents settings associated with a resource that runs Terraform with versions of Terraform configuration..
 ---

 # Terraform Configuration API

-A configuration respresents settings associated with a resource that runs Terraform with versions of Terraform configuration.
+A configuration represents settings associated with a resource that runs Terraform with versions of Terraform configuration.

 Configurations have many [configuration versions](/docs/enterprise/api/configuration-versions.html)